Access to the territory and push backs

 Litigation on pushback practices and relevant complaints

-The case M.H. and others v.
-Croatia concerned an Afghan family of 14, in which the ECtHR found Croatia to have violated several articles of the ECHR.
+In the case M.H. and others v.
+Croatia, concerning an Afghan family of 14, the ECtHR found that Croatia had violated several Articles of the ECHR.
 According to the complainants, the mother and her six children were pushed back by Croatian authorities in November 2017 after crossing the border from Serbia.
-The group was intercepted by Croatian police officers when resting in a field and despite expressing the wish to seek asylum they were taken back to the border and told to return to Serbia by following a train track in the area.
+The group was intercepted by Croatian police officers while resting in a field and despite expressing the wish to seek asylum they were taken back to the border and told to return to Serbia by following a train track in the area.
 As a train passed, it hit one of the children, a six-year-old girl that died following the incident.
-On 21 March 2018, Croatian authorities apprehended the applicants who had attempted a second crossing.
+On 21 March 2018, Croatian authorities apprehended the applicants, who had attempted a second crossing.
 Despite expressing a wish to apply for asylum they were detained in a transit immigration centre in Tovarnik.
-In its judgment, the ECtHR found several violations of the ECHR including ineffective investigation into the child’s death (article 2 procedural), degrading treatment of child applicants detained for a period above two months (article 3 substantive), failure to demonstrate required assessment, vigilance and expedition in proceedings in order to limit family detention as far as possible (article 5 § 1), restriction of contact with the chosen lawyer, pressure placed on the lawyer aimed at discouraging pursuit of case (article 34), and collective expulsion by Croatian police outside official border crossing and without prior notification of Serbian authorities (article 4 para 4).
+In its judgment, the ECtHR found several violations of the ECHR including ineffective investigation into the child’s death (Article 2 procedural aspect), degrading treatment of child applicants detained for a period above two months (Article 3 substantive aspect), failure to demonstrate required assessment, vigilance and expedition in proceedings in order to limit family detention as far as possible (Article 5 § 1), restriction of contact with the chosen lawyer, pressure placed on the lawyer aimed at discouraging pursuit of case (Article 34), and collective expulsion by Croatian police outside official border crossing and without prior notification of Serbian authorities (Article 4 § 4).
 In April 2022, in the case M.H. and Others v.
 Croatia,[24] the ECtHR’s Grand Chamber panel of five judges rejected the Croatian request for referral and the judgement became final.[25]

 The organisation Centre for Peace Studies – who intervened in the case – and activist alliance Are You Syrious called for the interior minister and others responsible within the police to be dismissed in light of the ruling.
 In December 2022, the Action plan was published.[26]
 The plan concerns measures that the authorities have taken to bring the violations to an end and to provide redress to the applicants.
 The Centre for Peace Studies and the Human Rights House Zagreb prepared recommendations for the execution of the judgment of M.H. and Others against Croatia.[27]

-The Ombudsperson, as a member of the Expert Council for the execution of judgments and decisions of the ECtHR, proposed improvements to the Action Plan, judging that the proposed measures are not sufficient and do not address every conclusion and recommendation of international bodies and organizations to which the judgment refers.
-Given that the Ombudsperson’s proposals were not adopted to a satisfactory extent, the Ombudsperson, as a national institution for the protection of human rights, used the possibility to communicate its remarks and proposals directly to the Committee of Ministers of the Council of Europe, which they did in September 2023.
-The Ombudsperson proposed the establishment of a specialized department or designation of persons specially in charge of these issues within the State attorney’s offices, to deal with criminal charges against police officers.
+The Ombudsperson, as a member of the Expert Council for the execution of judgments and decisions of the ECtHR, in 2023, proposed improvements to the Action Plan, judging that the proposed measures are not sufficient and do not address every conclusion and recommendation of international bodies and organisations to which the judgment refers.
+Given that the Ombudsperson’s proposals were not adopted to a satisfactory extent, the Ombudsperson, as a national institution for the protection of human rights, used the possibility to communicate its remarks and proposals directly to the Committee of Ministers of the Council of Europe in September 2023.
+The Ombudsperson proposed the establishment of a specialised department or designation of persons specially in charge of these issues within the State attorney’s offices, to deal with criminal charges against police officers.
 The Ombudsperson also proposed creating special protocols for such cases.
-Keeping in mind the numerous negative effects that deprivation of children’s freedom has on their physical and mental health and development.
-The Ombudsperson recommended the development of a plan to ban the placement of children in reception centres for foreigners, especially in cases of long-term deprivation of liberty, as was the case with the brothers and sisters of the deceased girl in the case M.H and Others v.
+Keeping in mind the numerous negative effects that deprivation of children’s freedom has on their physical and mental health and development, the Ombudsperson recommended the development of a plan to ban the placement of children in reception centres for foreigners, especially in cases of long-term deprivation of liberty, as was the case with the brothers and sisters of the deceased girl in the case M.H and Others v.
 Croatia.
-The Ombudsperson also proposed providing attorneys at law with unimpeded and CSOs with effective access to reception centres for foreigners; establishing a system of accountability that would enable effective investigation of push-backs and collective expulsion of migrants; providing the institution of the Ombudsperson with systematic and continuous access to data; as well as a series of measures aimed at informing migrants about their rights.[30]
+The Ombudsperson also proposed providing attorneys at law with unimpeded access and CSOs with effective access to reception centres for foreigners; establishing a system of accountability that would enable effective investigation of pushbacks and collective expulsion of migrants; providing the institution of the Ombudsperson with systematic and continuous access to data; as well as a series of measures aimed at informing migrants about their rights.[32]

 The case is under enhanced supervision before the Committee of Ministers.[33]

-In 2022, a Rohingya child submitted complaints against Croatia and Slovenia at the UN Committee on the Rights of the Child for multiple violations of the Convention on the Rights of the Child (CRC).
-After many years looking for protection, he spent over a year in Bosnia and Herzegovina (BiH) from 2020 to 2021, having to survive without State support or medical care, sleeping rough in forests and squatting in abandoned buildings.
-During this time, he was pushed back five times from Croatia to BiH.
-In Slovenia, he was subjected to a “chain” pushback, by which he was forcibly returned first to Croatia by Slovenian authorities and then onwards by Croatian authorities to BiH.
+In 2022, a Rohingya child submitted complaints against Croatia and Slovenia before the UN Committee on the Rights of the Child for multiple violations of the Convention on the Rights of the Child (CRC).
+After many years looking for protection, he spent over a year in Bosnia and Herzegovina from 2020 to 2021, having to survive without State support or medical care, sleeping rough in forests and squatting in abandoned buildings.
+During this time, he was pushed back five times from Croatia to Bosnia and Herzegovina.
+In Slovenia, he was subjected to a “chain” pushback, by which he was forcibly returned first to Croatia by Slovenian authorities and then onwards by Croatian authorities to Bosnia and Herzegovina.
 The child faced beatings by Croatian border officers, had his belongings burnt and his shoes confiscated.
-The applicant’s complaints argue violations of the CRC, in relation to his expulsions and ill-treatment, and the States’ failure to assess his age or apply any of the relevant safeguards under articles 3, 8, 20(1), and 37 CRC.
+The applicant’s complaints argue violations of the CRC, in relation to his expulsions and ill-treatment, and the States’ failure to assess his age or apply any of the relevant safeguards under Articles 3, 8, 20(1), and 37 CRC.
 The child corroborated his accounts with a range of digital evidence.
-The complaints were filed against Croatia and Slovenia with the support of ECCHR and Blindspots.[33]
+The complaints were filed against Croatia and Slovenia with the support of ECCHR and Blindspots.[37]
+In January 2024, the Border Violence Monitoring Network submitted a Third Party Intervention in the mentioned case to the UN Committee on the Rights of the Child.[38]
+In its submission, BVMN tried to demonstrate the modus operandi of chain pushbacks involving Slovenia and Croatia.
+The report focuses mainly on incidents happening in 2020 and 2021, to cover the period at issue in the present case, but BVMN argues that more recent data were also highlighted to show that these practices still take place.

 Border monitoring